220124-JavaReactAzure/assignments/project-2.md

 ## Presentations

-Presentations will occur on the morning of Friday, February 11th, 2022.
+Presentations will occur on the morning of Friday, March 11th, 2022.
 All team members must have a speaking role in the presentation of the application, and a **PowerPoint slideshow** must accompany your presentation.
 Aim for 20-25min.